Faculty Merit Rankings

 The relevant divisional dean will review the “Faculty Merit Ranking Procedure” memo, discuss any issues regarding the review process with the chair as necessary, and then issue a written approval of the department’s procedures triggering the merit ranking process to begin.

-- The Faculty Merit Ranking Worksheet listing all of the continuing full-time members will be available to the chair via the ASIS (or paper-based) system.
+- The Faculty Merit Ranking Worksheet listing all of the continuing full-time members will be available to the chair via the ASIS (or paper-based upon request) system.
 The information should be immediately reviewed.
 If corrections are warranted, you should alert FAS HR by e-mailing email@example.com and corrections will be made promptly.
 The Faculty Merit Ranking Worksheet will be used to submit your merit rankings.

 - Faculty with joint appointments will be listed on the Faculty Merit Ranking Worksheet of each unit in which they hold an appointment.
 The percentage of effort allocated to each unit is based on previously agreed upon splits.
 Each unit is obligated to make its own comprehensive judgment of performance using the same objective ranking scale as that used for fully appointed faculty members.
 If there is a substantial divergence between the units’ recommendations, the chair will be invited to discuss the differences with the divisional deal.